 For arterial ulcers, a proper diagnosis must be made to determine the potential for wound healing.
 Compression therapy does not work for arterial ulcers and can make them worse.
 Treatments involve attempting to re-vascularize the leg through endovascular therapy.
 Treatment for neuropathic ulcers include debridement or removal of infected tissue, avoiding pressure on the ulcerated leg, and special shoes to prevent contact irritation.

 Ulcers of the lower leg can be prevented by checking your ankles and legs daily for early signs of ulceration.
 This is key to getting the preventative treatment you need.
 Taking daily walks, eating healthier, quitting smoking, and anything that improves overall circulation will go a long way in preventing ulcers and venous/heart conditions.

-Texas Endovascular Will Treat Your Ulcer at the Source
+How to Treat Your Ulcer at the Source

-Whether you need an accurate diagnosis on your lower leg ulcer, or need treatment, Texas Endovascular has the vein expertise necessary to help.
+Whether you need an accurate diagnosis for your lower leg ulcer, or need treatment, Texas Endovascular has the vein expertise necessary to help.
 Schedule an appointment with us today and we’ll get you on the path to recovery.